rdeepak2002/PhysletsRevamped/README.md

 # PhysletsRevamped
-Physlets recreated to run on modern web browsers through the use of modern HTML libraries.
+Physlets revamped to run on modern web browsers through the use of modern HTML libraries.